bradserbuddy/Buddy-Android-SDK/README.md

 * Parsing responses
 * Loading and saving credentials

-The remainder of the Buddy API is easily accessible via standard REST API calls.
+The remainder of the Buddy API is accessible via standard REST API calls.

 ## Getting Started

 To get started with the Buddy Platform SDK, please reference the _Getting Started_ series of documents at [buddyplatform.com/docs](https://buddyplatform.com/docs).
 You will need an App ID and Key before you can use the SDK.
 The _Getting Started_ documents will walk you through obtaining everything you need and show you where to find the SDK for your platform.

-App IDs and Keys can be obtained at the Buddy Developer Dashboard at [buddyplatform.com](https://buddyplatform.com/login).
+Application IDs and Keys are obtained at the Buddy Developer Dashboard at [buddyplatform.com](https://buddyplatform.com/login).

 Full documentation for Buddy's services are available at [buddyplatform.com/docs](https://buddyplatform.com/docs).